qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 Apply the Hexagonal Architecture pattern enables us to focus on the language of our domain in the components we develop.
-The pattern describes that domain logic resides in the centre, mapping to/from the outside world is managed through ports and adapters, and dependencies go outside-in.
+The pattern describes that domain logic resides in the centre, mapping to and from the outside world is managed through ports and adapters, and dependencies go outside-in.
 See [our previous blog post](/2020/08/20/hexagonal-architecture.html) for details.

 ![hexagonal architecture](/attachments/blogposts/2020/ports-and-adapters.jpg)